 German Red Cabbage

-Featured in Vegetable and Grain Sides.
+Category: Vegetable and Grain Sides

 This classic German side dish combines red cabbage with butter, sugar and balsamic vinegar for the perfect sweet-sour flavor.
 Low effort but big taste, ready in 50 minutes.